thiblahute/meson-website/Dependencies.md

 Boost is not a single dependency but rather a group of different libraries.
 To use Boost with Meson, simply list which Boost modules you would like to use.

     boost_dep = dependency('boost', modules : ['thread', 'utility'])
-    exe = executable('myprog', 'file.cc', deps : boost_dep)
+    exe = executable('myprog', 'file.cc', dependencies : boost_dep)

 You can call <tt>dependency</tt> multiple times with different modules and use those to link against your targets.

 ## GTest and GMock ##

 GTest and GMock come as sources that must be compiled as part of your project.
-With Meson you don't have to care about the details, just pass <tt>gtest</tt> or <tt>gmock</tt> to <tt>find_dep</tt> and it will do everything for you.
+With Meson you don't have to care about the details, just pass <tt>gtest</tt> or <tt>gmock</tt> to <tt>dependency</tt> and it will do everything for you.
 If you want to use GMock, it is recommended to use GTest as well, as getting it to work standalone is tricky.

 ## Qt5 ##